octo-woapi/api-with-springboot/README.md

 > Kata products implemented in Spring Boot

 ## Getting started

+  You must have Java 1.8 installed on your computer

  - Install [Gradle](https://gradle.org/install/)
  - Create a new directory and clone the project : ```$ git clone https://github.com/octo-woapi/api-with-springboot.git```